-Create a Load Balancer and Spectrum Application · Cloudflare Spectrum docs
+Create a Load Balancer and Spectrum Application

 Create a Load Balancer

-To create a Load Balancer from the dashboard, follow the Create a load balancer workflow.
+For help creating a Load Balancer from the dashboard or using the API, follow the Create a load balancer workflow.

-To create a load balancer using the API, follow the Create a Cloudflare load balancer via the API workflow.

 Create a Spectrum application